Field-based curriculum in Global Health and Social Medicine for medical students (US, Haiti, Rwanda)

 Residency in Global Health Equity (Brigham and Women’s Hospital)

-The majority of physicians in resource poor settings have not had the benefit of residency training.
+The majority of physicians in resource-poor settings have not had the benefit of residency training.
 Those with residency training were often trained in areas without the medicines or other tools needed to properly care for the poorest and sickest patients.
-The residencies in Family and Community Medicine offered in public facilities in Haiti and Rwanda draw upon the expertise of leading academic institutions in the United States to train residents in Family and Community Medicine within public facilities that have been reinforced with adequate staff and supplies by the work of Partners In Health.
-The transformation of a health care facility into a teaching hospital is conceptually appealing as a way to increase staffing ratios, improve the quality of care, and increase the pipeline of medical professionals with experience in and commitment to the public health system of Haiti and Rwanda.
-This project will serve as a pilot for future efforts as we aim to replicate this capacity building and residency program in Mirebalais, Haiti and Butaro, Rwanda.
-The residency program will train and appropriately compensate residents while exposing them to the most pressing needs of the most vulnerable populations who seek care in the public sector.
+After the 2010 earthquake, the organization Partners In Health (PIH) focused their support on medical and nursing education.
+The residencies in family medicine, internal medicine, surgery, pediatrics, OB-GYN, and emergency medicine are now offered in public facilities supported by PIH—the University Hospital at Mirebalais and Saint Nicolas Hospital in St. Marc, Haiti.
+These residencies leverage the expertise of leading academic institutions in the United States to train residents within public facilities that have been reinforced with adequate staff and supplies by the work of PIH.
+The transformation of a health care facility into a teaching hospital is conceptually appealing as a way to increase staffing ratios, improve the quality of care, and increase the pipeline of medical professionals with experience in and commitment to the public health system of Haiti.

 Fellowship in Global Health Delivery (Haiti)

-To create a locally owned and operated model of care, it was necessary to train a cadre of Haitian health workers to the difficult work of implement HIV care while improving primary health care within the public sector.
+To create a locally owned and operated model of care, it was necessary to train a cadre of Haitian health workers to the difficult work of implementing HIV care while improving primary health care within the public sector.
 The Fellowship in Global Health Delivery was created to meet this need.
-It includes a didactic component which includes: the teaching of the principles of social medicine, human rights, the community based approach as well as approaches to common conditions—such as HIV, TB, Malaria and non-communicable diseases.
+It includes a didactic component, which includes: the teaching of the principles of social medicine, human rights, the community-based approach as well as approaches to common conditions—such as HIV, TB, Malaria, and non-communicable diseases.
 In addition, clinical and programmatic work is mentored by experienced faculty from both the Brigham and Women’s Hospital and international sites.